TeYuanLiu/teyuanliu.github.io/content/blog/system-design.md

 #### Server horizontal scale out

-If OS setting limit customization and server vertical scale up don't fully resolve the concurrency bottleneck, we then need to horizontally scale out the server to a server cluster.
+If OS setting customization and server vertical scale up don't fully resolve the concurrency bottleneck, we then need to horizontally scale out the server to a server cluster.
 We use a load balancer to distribute the request traffic among the servers.

 -   Client
 -   Load balancer